Terms and Conditions

 15.4 We may also use your first name for marketing purposes, unless you tell us in writing prior to expedition commencement that you do not want us to do so.
-To the extent applicable, the provisions referred to in clause 20 of these terms and conditions shall apply.
+To the extent applicable, the provisions referred to in clause 20 of these Terms & Conditions shall apply.

 16.1 If you have any complaints about your trip, you should make them known at the earliest opportunity to the Aurora Expeditions’ Leader or an Aurora Expeditions representative, who will take such action as he or she considers to be appropriate in the circumstances.
 If at the end of the expedition you feel that your complaint has not been properly dealt with, please notify us in writing either directly or through your travel agent within 30 days of the end of your trip.
 Aurora Expeditions reserves its rights to address any such complaints in such manner as it thinks fit.